 Anyway, I’m stuck between my own thoughts of leaving and letting go.
 At this present moment everything around me seems like too much to handle.
 I’m broken, loveless, living in a desperate situation; nothing seems to be good enough.
 But wait..
 There’s much more than that.
 I have two beautiful kids, great friends, many talents to develop and for sure much more!
 It is an internal feeling that nothing lasts forever.

-I don’t know if all this’s happening to me might have something to do with the fact that next week I will be turning 40 years old.
+I don’t know if all this what is happening to me might have something to do with the fact that next week I will be turning 40 years old.

 Life has been taking serious leaps the last years.
 When in doubt I could only get back to my comfort zone.
 But not much has changed since that.
 Nothing changes so long I stay trapped in my own spider web.